 Assessment Report on Pollinators, Pollination and Food Production

-As the first of the completed IPBES thematic outputs, the publication of this assessment has generated a wide range of follow-up products, actions and policy initiatives.
+The Plenary approved the Summary for Policymakers and accepted the chapters of the Assessment at its 4th session in February 2016 in Kuala Lumpur, Malaysia (IPBES 4).
+As the first of the completed IPBES thematic outputs, the publication of this Assessment has generated a wide range of follow-up products, actions and policy initiatives.
 Some of the most noteworthy of these are:

-- A formal endorsement of the key messages of the assessment by the Parties to the Convention on Biological Diversity (CBD) at the recent 13th Conference of the Parties (COP13) in Mexico.
-Access the CBD decision here: https://goo.gl/nP7cdb
+- A formal endorsement of the key messages of the Assessment by the Conference of the Parties to the Convention on Biological Diversity at its 13th meeting (COP13).

 - The publication, in both the Nature and Science journals, of major articles building on and reviewing the assessment.
 Access the media releases at https://goo.gl/xVHMKR and https://goo.gl/CvUYB2